Funeral Costs in Connecticut: What Families Pay in 2026

 Is cremation cheaper than burial in Connecticut?

-Yes.
-In Connecticut, direct cremation ($2,400) can save families $7,800 or more compared to a traditional funeral with burial ($10,200 plus cemetery costs).
-The cremation rate in Connecticut is currently 52%, near the national average of approximately 60%.
+Yes — significantly.
+In Connecticut, direct cremation at $2,400 saves families roughly $7,800 compared with the $10,200 traditional funeral plus cemetery costs.
+The Connecticut cremation rate currently sits at 52%, near the national average of about 60%.
 The Northeast has a higher concentration of funeral homes per capita, which can give families more options for comparison shopping.

-How can I save on funeral costs in Connecticut?
+How do I keep funeral costs down in Connecticut?

 Does Connecticut require embalming?

-Connecticut does not legally require embalming in most circumstances.
-Embalming is a choice, not a legal requirement, though some funeral homes may require it as a matter of policy for open-casket viewings.
-Refrigeration is typically available as an alternative.
+Connecticut law does not require embalming in most situations.
+It is generally a choice, not a legal obligation — though a funeral home may insist on it as an internal policy for certain open-casket viewings.
+Refrigeration is almost always a valid substitute.
 Some Northeastern states have specific regulations around timeframes for disposition.
 Check with your local funeral board for current requirements.
-Under the FTC Funeral Rule, providers cannot claim embalming is legally required without citing specific legal authority.
+Under the FTC Funeral Rule, no provider may claim embalming is legally required without pointing to a specific statute.

-What is the cheapest funeral option in Connecticut?
+Which funeral option costs the least in Connecticut?

 How can I find affordable funeral homes in Connecticut?